• Skip to primary navigation

 • I tested this recipe multiple times and the dough came out just a bit differently every time.
 But they baked up all about the same. if your dough is in crumbles (not dry crumbly), press it together and continue to the next step.
 Add more flour if dough sticks to your fingers before adding the chocolate chips.

-Want to get more single serving recipes like this single serve chocolate chip cookie delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this single serve chocolate chip cookie delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.